anjanapjayapal/TrafficSignBoardClassification/README.md

-# Indian Traffic Sign Classification
+# Indian Traffic Sign Board Classification

 This project involves the classification of Indian traffic signs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
 The dataset includes images of various traffic signs, and the model is trained to recognize and predict their classes.